thomasbattram/thesis/index/thesis.utf8.md

 }

-\caption{(ref:sup-fig1-07-cap)}(\#fig:sup-fig1-07)
+\caption[(ref:sup-fig1-07-scap)]{(ref:sup-fig1-07-cap)}(\#fig:sup-fig1-07)
 \end{figure}

 There was little evidence of different effect estimates between ever and never smokers at individual CpG sites (__Figure \@ref(fig:sup-fig2-07)__, Z-test for difference, P>0.5).
 There was some evidence for a possible effect of methylation at cg21566642-_ALPPL2_ and cg23771366-_PRSS23_ on squamous cell lung cancer (OR=0.85 [95% confidence interval (CI)=0.75,0.97] and 0.91 [95% CI=0.84,1.00] per SD [14.4% and 5.8%] increase, respectively) as well as methylation at cg23387569-_AGAP2_, cg16823042-_AGAP2_, and cg01901332-_ARRB1_ on lung adenocarcinoma (OR=0.86 [95% CI=0.77,0.96], 0.84 [95% CI=0.74,0.95], and 0.89 [95% CI=0.80,1.00] per SD [9.47%, 8.35%, and 8.91%] increase, respectively).
 However, none of the results withstood multiple testing correction (FDR<0.05) (__Figure \@ref(fig:sup-fig3-07)__).
 For those CpGs where multiple mQTLs were used as instruments (cg05575921-_AHRR_ and cg01901332-_ARRB1_), there was limited evidence for heterogeneity in MR effect estimates (Q-test, P>0.05, __Table \@ref(tab:sup-tab6-07)__).

-(ref:sup-fig2-07-cap) __DNA methylation – lung cancer Mendelian randomization effect estimates in ever and never smokers__ On the left-hand side of each column the bracketed numbers represent the number of instrumental variables for that CpG site. * indicates that the SNP(s) being used to instrument that CpG site are more than 1MB away from the CpG site in the genome (trans).
+(ref:sup-fig2-07-cap) __DNA methylation – lung cancer Mendelian randomization effect estimates in ever and never smokers__.
+On the left-hand side of each column the bracketed numbers represent the number of instrumental variables for that CpG site. * indicates that the SNP(s) being used to instrument that CpG site are more than 1MB away from the CpG site in the genome (trans).

+(ref:sup-fig2-07-scap) DNA methylation – lung cancer Mendelian randomization effect estimates in ever and never smokers

 \begin{figure}